datakind/promptflow_devops_example/README.md

 ## Pre-commit hooks

 The repo has been set up with black and flake8 pre-commit hooks.
-These are configured in the `.pre-commit-config.yaml` file and initialized with `pre-commit autoupdate`.
+These can be configured in the `.pre-commit-config.yaml` file and initialized with `pre-commit autoupdate`.

 On a new repo, you must run `pre-commit install` to add pre-commit hooks.